Chapter Four: Part 4—Alberta #5 (Anamnesis)

 “Where is everyone in this world?”

 “In my life there has been many people, both good and bad.
 I don’t know why there has been no one over these years.
 All the friends I ever had are gone.
 I felt death when I came to this place, but from death comes new life.
 I think we have passed onto a plane of new life, a garden all our own.
 I don’t know why we got this place and why no one else has come to take it.
 That is the world that I knew, that I grew up in, and that your mother and I travelled through.
 But the beating drums of war have not noticed this place.
 Son, you will meet people someday.
 But people are weak.
-They allow the worst to guide them because they prey on all their fears, the fears of what they do not understand.
+They allow the worst of us to guide them because they prey on all their fears, the fears of what they do not understand.
 You know of what I speak.
 These following people who don’t have access to their deep pasts and that fog blocks their futures.
 The world balanced these makers of death with creators, the two are forever together.
 The creators are seerers.
 There have been many great seers in the past.
 People that practiced and developed their souls to open a portal into themselves that reveals everything.
 Within you there is all that you will ever need to know, but the people out there can’t see it.
 They keep living the same lives over and over again making a wretched stew of mistake, regret, and suffering.
 The wicked live off this stew.
 They will drive the world mad, ripping it apart.
 But with all this destruction and death can be the compost on which we heat, churn, and revel at the birth of new life that can forge new histories and futures.
 Nothing is written forever, and son, you are here for a reason.
 I will help you, guide you as best as I know how, but it will ultimately be up to you if you can take on strength to snap the cycle, leave the disc, and make the next great leap for all people.
 It is then that you will meet new people.”

 The boy, overwhelmed with a layer of tears, rested on his father’s shoulders.
 He held him like a father holds their child for the last time.
 They brace for the unimaginable.

 Many years past.
 The summer had continued straight through and the land had taken on so much life.
 Life on life on life.
 It was an Eden of sorts.
 A place without time.
 A world in a world.
-The man finished his days work and came into the home.
+The man finished his day's work and came into the home.
 Freedom, Mercy, Vadoma the knower, and Lash the warrior sat with their mother and the woman with visions cooked.
 While his body was tired he took absolute pleasure in all of his life.
 His wife, the creator of all this, has become the woman of strength.
-He power and beauty would have rocked the ancient world.
+Her power and beauty would have rocked the ancient world.
 He wished his sisters could have been with him.
 If only they could have held on, or, deeper, if he had only been faster in his seeking trails.

 He forgets that thought and returns to the room and his family.
-They have taken in so much splendor, life, and happiness.
+They have taken in so much splendour, life, and happiness.
 He felt they were untouchable.
 Like they had crossed over and that the future told could not be true with all this love and life.
 The man worked hard to teach his children, hold them, and love love.
 But as all of this flourished a shadow presence was taking form at the greatest distance a mind could conceive.
 He ached in his bones and spoiled beautiful moments, but the man fought the greatest battle of his life against destiny which hung in the room.
 He fought to keep it at bay and allow a space for life to break through and truly be free.
 He felt this in his bones.

 He had no break in time over this period.
 He had almost forgotten the terrible visions and their weight had less and less influence on each moment.
 He actually started to believe he might be free.
 That his family was free from fate.
 These ideas circled in his mind each day as he worked.
 Over and over and over and over again he fought to believe this new truth he was willing into existence.
 However, he felt the gaze of the woman with visions.
 She could see in his eyes as to what he was trying to accomplish.
 To do the unimaginable.
-To make his own disc that would rotate for infinity.
-With just him, the woman with visions, the woman of strength, Freedom, Mercy, Vadoma the knower, and Lash the warrior.
+To make his own disc that would rotate for infinity—with just him, the woman with visions, the woman of strength, Freedom, Mercy, Vadoma the knower, and Lash the warrior.
 He spoke daily to Freedom about his discs and the figures he was creating, but he felt the boy was coming to know something that he didn’t want him to know.
 That he was shutting part of his world from his father.
-The man looked at the boy with destiny over his shoulder and ached exposed on its influence on the boy.
+The man looked at the boy with destiny over his shoulder and ached exposed to its influence on the boy.
 His love for the boy was being extended, for he knew a great day was coming, where Freedom was on the line and everyone would stand with him.

 The man started to lose his mind to confusion on all these thoughts.
 On the combats with destiny and time.
 With freedom and secret imprisonment.
 A tear formed in him, one he felt but was not sure of what it meant.
 He felt the woman with visions gaze on him.
 He began to hate her.
 The more he combatted the more she watched in disbelief.
 This weighed on him but he struggled to take in all the pleasure that this moment with family, land, and life was providing.
 And just as he did every night, his family all laid down and created a line on the bed and they slept the deepest sleep they all needed.

 He opened his eyes and felt the warm air cast with yellow light.
 He looked and he was alone in the structure.
 He laid on his back and looked at the ceiling—moving his eyes from one straw to the next as they knotted and weaved to make the larger whole.
-With a breathe he saw the air move in the space, streams of turbulence moving from his mouth and filling every corner of the room.
+With a breath he saw the air move in the space, streams of turbulence moving from his mouth and filling every corner of the room.
 He felt the air lift him from the bed and carry him in her arms.
 Quickly he felt the air coursing through him like he was made of porous fabric, and just then he became a column of air, one with his breath.
 He saw the air passing out him and swirling around the room and just as easily he saw the gust of air pulled into his body tugging on every crack in the room.
 The rigidity of his body was lost and he didn’t live or die, he just floated.
 Soon he lost his care for this world and was taken up by the air and scattered across the land.

 His eyes opened and blue light cast across his face and the air had a sting to it, a sting he felt from another life.
 He reached beside him for his wife but no one was there.
 He took to the door and as it cracked open so did a vengeful gust of air—a cold that cut through his summer clothes.
 He left the house and looked at the land and the fields and trees took on the colour temperature of storm.
 He looked to the sky and saw clouds that raged with magical fluid dynamics.
 A front of clouds stretching upwards for miles had blocked the sun and made all those on the ground forget its form and warmth.
 He turned his back to the coming storm and looked for his family.
 He knew then he was alone in this world and he turned back to the storm in fooled strength.
 The storm had been cast and the air seemed to be lifting everything upwards like the storm was taking in a great breath and the world would end up in the clouds.
 The man ran behind the house and saw all of Freedom’s figures suspended between the air and ground.
 He looked at the stream and the water took on weightlessness and formed large droplets moving in the air.
 He walked into the field of droplets and saw all the rocks of the riverbed take on a blood red that was outside of vision.
 He could feel his body losing weight and his firmness on the ground was being tested.
 He looked around and bits of the earth—dirt, leaves, grass—had all risen from the ground and moved in the air.
-The trees started to crack, a crack across time and it defened the man and all hope he had of survival.
+The trees started to crack, a crack across time and it deafened the man and all hope he had of survival.
 Suddenly the air went quiet and everything remained suspended like a crystal ball.
 He looked around in beauty and horror and braced himself.
 Then, all at once the entire cosmos collapsed down from the sky and everything came crashing down to the earth along with an ocean from the clouds.
 He felt his body compressed to the ground as every bit of earth and water pressed him into the eons.
 He had nowhere to go and no strength to match this weight and he resigned to his death.

 He opened his eyes and the woman with visions was sitting next to him on his bed.
-He ached exposed at her gaze but she looked at him like a mother looks at her child.
+He ached exposed at her gaze, but she looked at him like a mother looks at her child.
 She braced him.

 “What have I missed?”